kshitijpradhan02/RISC-V-PIPELINE-VISUALIZER/README.md

 ### 1. Data Hazard (Read-After-Write)

-Occurs when an instruction tries to read a register whose value is not yet written back.
+Occurs when an instruction attempts to read a register whose value has not yet been written back.

 ```asm
 lw x1, 0(x0)